accelerated-text/accelerated-text/docs/graphql.md

+GraphQl schema is available at [api/resources/schema.graphql](https://github.com/tokenmill/accelerated-text/blob/master/api/resources/schema.graphql).

-Here we will describe Accelerated Text GraphQL API usage in order to fetch generated texts.
+Here we will demonstrate usage of Accelerated Text GraphQL API in order to fetch generated texts.
 For this purpose we will need to pass two bits of information to the NLG backend: *document plan identifier* and *data item identifier*.

 The GraphQL endpoint is accessible at `http://localhost:3001/_graphql`.
 CURL will be used to illustrate the calls to the back end.